kunjshah0703/hello-world/README.md

 # hello-world
 This repository contains program for hello world
-#Hi I am Kunj Shah.
+Hi I am Kunj Shah.
 I love to do programming in Python.
-#To print hello world in python write

-print("Hello World")